patobalboa/roadmap-csharp/09-introduccion-a-poo/Teoria-04-Herencia-WinForms.md

             base.Dispose(disposing);
         }

-        #region Código generado por el Diseñador de Windows Forms

-        /// <summary>
-        /// Método necesario para admitir el Diseñador.
+        // Método para crear los controles
-        /// No se puede modificar el contenido de este método con el editor de código.
-        /// </summary>
         private void InitializeComponent()
         {
+            // Crear todos los controles
-            this.grpDatosBasicos = new System.Windows.Forms.GroupBox();
+            this.lblNombre = new System.Windows.Forms.Label();
             this.txtNombre = new System.Windows.Forms.TextBox();
-            this.txtApellido = new System.Windows.Forms.TextBox();
-            this.txtCedula = new System.Windows.Forms.TextBox();
-            this.txtSalarioBase = new System.Windows.Forms.TextBox();
-            this.lblNombre = new System.Windows.Forms.Label();
-            this.lblApellido = new System.Windows.Forms.Label();
-            this.lblCedula = new System.Windows.Forms.Label();
+            this.lblEdad = new System.Windows.Forms.Label();
-            this.lblSalarioBase = new System.Windows.Forms.Label();
+            this.txtEdad = new System.Windows.Forms.TextBox();

-            this.grpTipoEmpleado = new System.Windows.Forms.GroupBox();
+            this.rdoPerro = new System.Windows.Forms.RadioButton();
-            this.rdoPorHora = new System.Windows.Forms.RadioButton();
+            this.rdoGato = new System.Windows.Forms.RadioButton();
-            this.rdoComision = new System.Windows.Forms.RadioButton();
+            this.rdoPajaro = new System.Windows.Forms.RadioButton();

-            this.rdoGerente = new System.Windows.Forms.RadioButton();
+            this.lblDatoEspecifico = new System.Windows.Forms.Label();

-            this.panelEspecifico = new System.Windows.Forms.Panel();
+            this.txtDatoEspecifico = new System.Windows.Forms.TextBox();

             this.btnAgregar = new System.Windows.Forms.Button();
-            this.btnCalcularTodos = new System.Windows.Forms.Button();
-            this.btnLimpiar = new System.Windows.Forms.Button();
+            this.btnHacerSonidos = new System.Windows.Forms.Button();

-            this.lstEmpleados = new System.Windows.Forms.ListBox();
+            this.lstAnimales = new System.Windows.Forms.ListBox();
-            this.txtDetalles = new System.Windows.Forms.TextBox();
+            this.txtInfo = new System.Windows.Forms.TextBox();

-            this.grpDatosBasicos.SuspendLayout();
-            this.grpTipoEmpleado.SuspendLayout();
-            this.SuspendLayout();

-            //
-            // grpDatosBasicos
-            //
-            this.grpDatosBasicos.Controls.Add(this.lblNombre);
-            this.grpDatosBasicos.Controls.Add(this.txtNombre);
-            this.grpDatosBasicos.Controls.Add(this.lblApellido);
-            this.grpDatosBasicos.Controls.Add(this.txtApellido);
-            this.grpDatosBasicos.Controls.Add(this.lblCedula);
-            this.grpDatosBasicos.Controls.Add(this.txtCedula);
-            this.grpDatosBasicos.Controls.Add(this.lblSalarioBase);
-            this.grpDatosBasicos.Controls.Add(this.txtSalarioBase);
-            this.grpDatosBasicos.Location = new System.Drawing.Point(12, 12);
-            this.grpDatosBasicos.Name = "grpDatosBasicos";
-            this.grpDatosBasicos.Size = new System.Drawing.Size(760, 100);
-            this.grpDatosBasicos.TabIndex = 0;
-            this.grpDatosBasicos.TabStop = false;
-            this.grpDatosBasicos.Text = "Datos Básicos";

-            //
-            // lblNombre
+            // Configurar lblNombre
-            //
-            this.lblNombre.AutoSize = true;
-            this.lblNombre.Location = new System.Drawing.Point(20, 30);
-            this.lblNombre.Name = "lblNombre";
-            this.lblNombre.Size = new System.Drawing.Size(50, 13);
-            this.lblNombre.TabIndex = 0;
             this.lblNombre.Text = "Nombre:";

-            //
+            this.lblNombre.Location = new System.Drawing.Point(20, 20);

-            // txtNombre
+            // Configurar txtNombre
-            //
-            this.txtNombre.Location = new System.Drawing.Point(100, 27);
+            this.txtNombre.Location = new System.Drawing.Point(120, 20);
-            this.txtNombre.Name = "txtNombre";
             this.txtNombre.Size = new System.Drawing.Size(200, 20);
-            this.txtNombre.TabIndex = 1;

-            //
-            // lblApellido
-            //
-            this.lblApellido.AutoSize = true;
-            this.lblApellido.Location = new System.Drawing.Point(320, 30);
-            this.lblApellido.Name = "lblApellido";
-            this.lblApellido.Size = new System.Drawing.Size(50, 13);
-            this.lblApellido.TabIndex = 2;
-            this.lblApellido.Text = "Apellido:";

-            //
-            // txtApellido
-            //
-            this.txtApellido.Location = new System.Drawing.Point(400, 27);
-            this.txtApellido.Name = "txtApellido";
-            this.txtApellido.Size = new System.Drawing.Size(200, 20);
-            this.txtApellido.TabIndex = 3;

-            //
-            // lblCedula
-            //
-            this.lblCedula.AutoSize = true;
-            this.lblCedula.Location = new System.Drawing.Point(20, 60);
-            this.lblCedula.Name = "lblCedula";
-            this.lblCedula.Size = new System.Drawing.Size(43, 13);
-            this.lblCedula.TabIndex = 4;
-            this.lblCedula.Text = "Cédula:";

-            //
-            // txtCedula
-            //
-            this.txtCedula.Location = new System.Drawing.Point(100, 57);
-            this.txtCedula.Name = "txtCedula";
-            this.txtCedula.Size = new System.Drawing.Size(200, 20);
-            this.txtCedula.TabIndex = 5;

-            //
-            // lblSalarioBase
-            //
-            this.lblSalarioBase.AutoSize = true;
-            this.lblSalarioBase.Location = new System.Drawing.Point(320, 60);
-            this.lblSalarioBase.Name = "lblSalarioBase";
-            this.lblSalarioBase.Size = new System.Drawing.Size(70, 13);
-            this.lblSalarioBase.TabIndex = 6;
-            this.lblSalarioBase.Text = "Salario Base:";

-            //
-            // txtSalarioBase
-            //
-            this.txtSalarioBase.Location = new System.Drawing.Point(400, 57);
-            this.txtSalarioBase.Name = "txtSalarioBase";
-            this.txtSalarioBase.Size = new System.Drawing.Size(200, 20);
-            this.txtSalarioBase.TabIndex = 7;

-            //
-            // grpTipoEmpleado
-            //
-            this.grpTipoEmpleado.Controls.Add(this.rdoPorHora);
-            this.grpTipoEmpleado.Controls.Add(this.rdoComision);
-            this.grpTipoEmpleado.Controls.Add(this.rdoGerente);
-            this.grpTipoEmpleado.Location = new System.Drawing.Point(12, 118);
-            this.grpTipoEmpleado.Name = "grpTipoEmpleado";
-            this.grpTipoEmpleado.Size = new System.Drawing.Size(760, 60);
-            this.grpTipoEmpleado.TabIndex = 1;
-            this.grpTipoEmpleado.TabStop = false;
-            this.grpTipoEmpleado.Text = "Tipo de Empleado";

-            //
-            // rdoPorHora
-            //
-            this.rdoPorHora.AutoSize = true;
-            this.rdoPorHora.Location = new System.Drawing.Point(50, 25);
-            this.rdoPorHora.Name = "rdoPorHora";
-            this.rdoPorHora.Size = new System.Drawing.Size(70, 17);
-            this.rdoPorHora.TabIndex = 0;
-            this.rdoPorHora.TabStop = true;
-            this.rdoPorHora.Text = "Por Hora";
-            this.rdoPorHora.UseVisualStyleBackColor = true;

-            //
-            // rdoComision
-            //
-            this.rdoComision.AutoSize = true;
-            this.rdoComision.Location = new System.Drawing.Point(250, 25);
-            this.rdoComision.Name = "rdoComision";
-            this.rdoComision.Size = new System.Drawing.Size(68, 17);
-            this.rdoComision.TabIndex = 1;
-            this.rdoComision.Text = "Comisión";
-            this.rdoComision.UseVisualStyleBackColor = true;

-            //
-            // rdoGerente
-            //
-            this.rdoGerente.AutoSize = true;
-            this.rdoGerente.Location = new System.Drawing.Point(450, 25);
-            this.rdoGerente.Name = "rdoGerente";
-            this.rdoGerente.Size = new System.Drawing.Size(62, 17);
-            this.rdoGerente.TabIndex = 2;
-            this.rdoGerente.Text = "Gerente";
-            this.rdoGerente.UseVisualStyleBackColor = true;

-            //
-            // panelEspecifico
-            //
-            this.panelEspecifico.BorderStyle = System.Windows.Forms.BorderStyle.FixedSingle;
-            this.panelEspecifico.Location = new System.Drawing.Point(12, 184);
-            this.panelEspecifico.Name = "panelEspecifico";
-            this.panelEspecifico.Size = new System.Drawing.Size(760, 80);
-            this.panelEspecifico.TabIndex = 2;

-            //
-            // btnAgregar
-            //
-            this.btnAgregar.Location = new System.Drawing.Point(12, 280);
-            this.btnAgregar.Name = "btnAgregar";
-            this.btnAgregar.Size = new System.Drawing.Size(150, 35);
-            this.btnAgregar.TabIndex = 3;
-            this.btnAgregar.Text = "Agregar Empleado";
-            this.btnAgregar.UseVisualStyleBackColor = true;
-            this.btnAgregar.Click += new System.EventHandler(this.btnAgregar_Click);

-            //
-            // btnCalcularTodos
-            //
-            this.btnCalcularTodos.Location = new System.Drawing.Point(312, 280);
-            this.btnCalcularTodos.Name = "btnCalcularTodos";
-            this.btnCalcularTodos.Size = new System.Drawing.Size(150, 35);
-            this.btnCalcularTodos.TabIndex = 4;
-            this.btnCalcularTodos.Text = "Calcular Nómina";
-            this.btnCalcularTodos.UseVisualStyleBackColor = true;
-            this.btnCalcularTodos.Click += new System.EventHandler(this.btnCalcularTodos_Click);

-            //
-            // btnLimpiar
-            //
-            this.btnLimpiar.Location = new System.Drawing.Point(622, 280);
-            this.btnLimpiar.Name = "btnLimpiar";
-            this.btnLimpiar.Size = new System.Drawing.Size(150, 35);
-            this.btnLimpiar.TabIndex = 5;
-            this.btnLimpiar.Text = "Limpiar";
-            this.btnLimpiar.UseVisualStyleBackColor = true;
-            this.btnLimpiar.Click += new System.EventHandler(this.btnLimpiar_Click);

-            //
-            // lstEmpleados
-            //
-            this.lstEmpleados.FormattingEnabled = true;
-            this.lstEmpleados.Location = new System.Drawing.Point(12, 330);
-            this.lstEmpleados.Name = "lstEmpleados";
-            this.lstEmpleados.Size = new System.Drawing.Size(760, 120);
-            this.lstEmpleados.TabIndex = 6;
-            this.lstEmpleados.SelectedIndexChanged += new System.EventHandler(this.lstEmpleados_SelectedIndexChanged);

-            //
-            // txtDetalles
-            //
-            this.txtDetalles.Location = new System.Drawing.Point(12, 460);
-            this.txtDetalles.Multiline = true;
-            this.txtDetalles.Name = "txtDetalles";
-            this.txtDetalles.ReadOnly = true;
-            this.txtDetalles.ScrollBars = System.Windows.Forms.ScrollBars.Vertical;
-            this.txtDetalles.Size = new System.Drawing.Size(760, 120);
-            this.txtDetalles.TabIndex = 7;

-            //
-            // FormEmpleados
-            //
-            this.AutoScaleDimensions = new System.Drawing.SizeF(6F, 13F);
-            this.AutoScaleMode = System.Windows.Forms.AutoScaleMode.Font;
-            this.ClientSize = new System.Drawing.Size(784, 592);
-            this.Controls.Add(this.txtDetalles);
-            this.Controls.Add(this.lstEmpleados);
-            this.Controls.Add(this.btnLimpiar);
-            this.Controls.Add(this.btnCalcularTodos);
+            // Configurar lblEdad
+            this.lblEdad.Text = "Edad:";
+            this.lblEdad.Location = new System.Drawing.Point(20, 50);

+            // Configurar txtEdad
+            this.txtEdad.Location = new System.Drawing.Point(120, 50);
+            this.txtEdad.Size = new System.Drawing.Size(200, 20);

+            // Configurar radio buttons
+            this.rdoPerro.Text = "Perro";
+            this.rdoPerro.Location = new System.Drawing.Point(20, 90);
+            this.rdoPerro.Checked = true;

+            this.rdoGato.Text = "Gato";
+            this.rdoGato.Location = new System.Drawing.Point(120, 90);

+            this.rdoPajaro.Text = "Pájaro";
+            this.rdoPajaro.Location = new System.Drawing.Point(220, 90);

+            // Configurar dato específico
+            this.lblDatoEspecifico.Text = "Raza:";
+            this.lblDatoEspecifico.Location = new System.Drawing.Point(20, 130);

+            this.txtDatoEspecifico.Location = new System.Drawing.Point(120, 130);
+            this.txtDatoEspecifico.Size = new System.Drawing.Size(200, 20);

+            // Configurar botones
+            this.btnAgregar.Text = "Agregar Animal";
+            this.btnAgregar.Location = new System.Drawing.Point(20, 170);
+            this.btnAgregar.Size = new System.Drawing.Size(120, 30);

+            this.btnHacerSonidos.Text = "Hacer Sonidos";
+            this.btnHacerSonidos.Location = new System.Drawing.Point(200, 170);
+            this.btnHacerSonidos.Size = new System.Drawing.Size(120, 30);

+            // Configurar lista
+            this.lstAnimales.Location = new System.Drawing.Point(20, 220);
+            this.lstAnimales.Size = new System.Drawing.Size(460, 100);

+            // Configurar cuadro de información
+            this.txtInfo.Multiline = true;
+            this.txtInfo.ReadOnly = true;
+            this.txtInfo.Location = new System.Drawing.Point(20, 340);
+            this.txtInfo.Size = new System.Drawing.Size(460, 120);

+            // Configurar formulario
+            this.ClientSize = new System.Drawing.Size(500, 480);
+            this.Text = "Registro de Animales";

+            // Agregar controles al formulario
+            this.Controls.Add(this.lblNombre);
+            this.Controls.Add(this.txtNombre);
+            this.Controls.Add(this.lblEdad);
+            this.Controls.Add(this.txtEdad);
+            this.Controls.Add(this.rdoPerro);
+            this.Controls.Add(this.rdoGato);
+            this.Controls.Add(this.rdoPajaro);
+            this.Controls.Add(this.lblDatoEspecifico);
+            this.Controls.Add(this.txtDatoEspecifico);
             this.Controls.Add(this.btnAgregar);
-            this.Controls.Add(this.panelEspecifico);
-            this.Controls.Add(this.grpTipoEmpleado);
-            this.Controls.Add(this.grpDatosBasicos);
-            this.Name = "FormEmpleados";
-            this.Text = "Sistema de Gestión de Empleados";
-            this.grpDatosBasicos.ResumeLayout(false);
-            this.grpDatosBasicos.PerformLayout();
-            this.grpTipoEmpleado.ResumeLayout(false);
-            this.grpTipoEmpleado.PerformLayout();
-            this.ResumeLayout(false);
-            this.PerformLayout();
+            this.Controls.Add(this.btnHacerSonidos);
+            this.Controls.Add(this.lstAnimales);
+            this.Controls.Add(this.txtInfo);
         }

-        #endregion

-        // Declaración de controles (Visual Studio los genera automáticamente) private System.Windows.Forms.GroupBox grpDatosBasicos;
+        // Declaración de controles
         private System.Windows.Forms.Label lblNombre;
         private System.Windows.Forms.TextBox txtNombre;
-        private System.Windows.Forms.Label lblApellido;
-        private System.Windows.Forms.TextBox txtApellido;
-        private System.Windows.Forms.Label lblCedula;
-        private System.Windows.Forms.TextBox txtCedula;
-        private System.Windows.Forms.Label lblSalarioBase;
+        private System.Windows.Forms.Label lblEdad;
-        private System.Windows.Forms.TextBox txtSalarioBase;
+        private System.Windows.Forms.TextBox txtEdad;

-        private System.Windows.Forms.GroupBox grpTipoEmpleado;
-        private System.Windows.Forms.RadioButton rdoPorHora;
+        private System.Windows.Forms.RadioButton rdoPerro;
-        private System.Windows.Forms.RadioButton rdoComision;
+        private System.Windows.Forms.RadioButton rdoGato;
-        private System.Windows.Forms.RadioButton rdoGerente;
+        private System.Windows.Forms.RadioButton rdoPajaro;

+        private System.Windows.Forms.Label lblDatoEspecifico;
-        private System.Windows.Forms.Panel panelEspecifico;
+        private System.Windows.Forms.TextBox txtDatoEspecifico;

         private System.Windows.Forms.Button btnAgregar;
-        private System.Windows.Forms.Button btnCalcularTodos;
-        private System.Windows.Forms.Button btnLimpiar;
+        private System.Windows.Forms.Button btnHacerSonidos;

-        private System.Windows.Forms.ListBox lstEmpleados;
+        private System.Windows.Forms.ListBox lstAnimales;
-        private System.Windows.Forms.TextBox txtDetalles;
+        private System.Windows.Forms.TextBox txtInfo;
     }
 }
 ```

-### 💻 Archivo: FormEmpleados.cs
+### 💻 Archivo: FormAnimales.cs

 **Este archivo contiene la LÓGICA del formulario (aquí escribes tu código)**